Automatic center punch: History

 Adell and Baltzer, of L. S Starrett Co., patented a design with concentric shells and pins in cam slots as the triggering mechanism, and Adell and Starrett received a 1907 patent for a design using a sliding block actuated by a tapered bore in the body to hold back the hammer.

 Some of the modifications introduced in the Seiler patent of 1923 saw substantial manufacture in the United States, and this patent has been referenced by other patents into the 21st century.
 This design uses a sliding block similar in concept to the Adell and Starrett patent, but with a coil spring to return the sliding block rather than a leaf spring, but a more involved scheme to slide the block to release the hammer.

 The Sweet patent of 1942 is the first description of the most manufactured trigger type in the later 20th century, using a tilted intermediate pin to hold back the hammer until the main spring is compressed.
 This design is referenced by a large number of other patents, and was the basis for the Frey patent of 1965, which was intended to improve the reliability of the device resetting.
 This design has also seen substantial manufacture.

-There are a variety of other mechanisms used, of varying complexity and reliability, some of which have been patented or had patent applied for into the 21st century.
+There are a variety of other mechanisms used, of varying complexity and reliability, some of which have been patented or had patents applied for into the 21st century.

 Better quality modern designs tend to follow on Sweet's patent or Frey's patent, though some are based on the Adell and Starrett design.